githubteacher/awesome-june-class/alecaldapa.md

     - Genkiyaki
     - I Love Sushi
-any gool place for pizza?
+any good place for pizza?

 ### Things to do